Home ยป Recipes ยป Cakes

 Cake Batter

 First, I always prepare my baking pan, and in this case weโ€™re using a bundt pan.
-I make sure to coat EVERY groove in the bundt pan with butter and dusting it with flour so the cake releases easily.
-Paying extra time here gives you the best shot for having the cake come out perfect.
+Itโ€™s important to make sure to coat EVERY groove in the bundt pan with butter and dust it with flour so the cake releases easily.
+I make sure to spend extra time doing this to have the best shot for the cake to come out perfect.

 I start by whisking the flour, baking powder, baking soda, and salt together in a large bowl so everything is evenly distributed before it ever hits the batter.
 In a separate bowl โ€” or the bowl of a stand mixer โ€” I cream the softened butter on medium speed until smooth, then add the sugar and continue beating until the mixture looks pale and fluffy.
 Once that base is set, I mix in the oil, which Iโ€™ve found helps create a silkier cake batter and keeps the finished cake tender for longer.